 For the following statements, decide if they are true or false.
 Motivate your decision.
-These questions are directly taken from last year's Communication Networks final exam.
+These questions are directly taken from the Communication Networks final exam of 2016.

 a) Consider a positively weighted graph G. Applying the Bellman-Ford (used by distance-vector protocols) or Dijkstra (used by link-state protocols) algorithm on G would lead to the same forwarding state.